Naakta/checklists/README.md

 **Current Features**
 -Add from nav bar
 -Edit from detail disclosure
--Check mark on tap
+-Checkmark on tap
 -Delete on swipe
--Data Persistence with documents folder
+-Data Persistence with dataModel class

-**Next Step**
 -Add lists of items (ex.
 Birthdays, Groceries, To Do)

+**Next Step**
+-User Defaults